terra-campaigns/arrival/campaign/context/abridged.md

 ![](https://i.imgur.com/0SFRF2o.png)

-## Chapter 5 A Breath from the Desert
+## Chapter 5 A Breath from the desert

-The Glasrath Defenders then left Mystra's temple and went into the Ammuinoth again.
-While finally travelling towards the Holzander castle they've met a Ghost Rider and fought it bravely.
-After a quick recovery they continued towards their destination.
-The place has been destroyed and burned, and it seems some feathery creatures have taken lair there.
-One of the Defenders found an entrance to the subterranean of the castle via a hole in the underkeep, though a wooden staircase.
-The group stands now on the top of the stone staircase coming from the underkeep (which smells like a lair of some kind of large bird) and ready to go down.
+The Glasrath Defenders marched through the desolate landscape of Ammuinoth, their path illuminated only by the dim light of the Ghost Domain.
+As they approached the Holzander castle, they encountered a Ghost Rider, a cursed creature never before seen in the mortal.
+The Defenders clashed with the beast, their weapons and spells piercing its ethereal form.

+After a brief rest to recover from their wounds, the group pressed on towards the castle.
+The sight that greeted them was one of destruction and decay.
+The walls had crumbled and the once-proud turrets were mere ruins.
+Strange feathery creatures seem to have taken lair in the broken battlements, but none were there while the Defenders entered.

+As they searched for a way inside, they discovered a hole in the underkeep that led to the castle's subterranean depths.
+The group cautiously descended the rickety wooden staircase, the air thick with the stench of bird droppings and decay.
+At the bottom of the stairs, they stood at the entrance to a dimly-lit chamber.
+With weapons at the ready, they stepped forward into the unknown, prepared to face whatever terrors awaited them in the depths of the ruined castle.

 ![](https://i.imgur.com/SIVF88s.png)

-## Chapter 6 The Torturer of Holzander
+## Chapter 6 The torturer of Holzander

 The Glasrath Defenders entered the first level of Holzander's castle, and saw psychotic scenes of torture and death.
 They met the responsible for them - a torturer known as the Gaoler - who threw in disturbing comments about having tortured Gaelira and killed the Paragon Force.
 The defenders decided it was too much of it and went on to kill the Gaoler - who had support from animated torture equipment and zombies.
 The battle that followed was challenging and some of the defenders were significantly hit.
 Especially Miraak who, during combat, realised he was not really brought back to life by Ghuse, but has been reanimated as an intelligent undead.

 After killing the Gaoler, the defenders continued exploring the rooms and found two prisoners and their detainer, an ogre called Scar.
 The prisoners were Dugan Lovay - a dust elf merchant from the Linhe cities -, her companion, the Red Heart, and a halfling scholar from the capital Throta (in the northwest), who has been researching a disease known as the Lady Scurvy.
 The disease is some kind of death lycanthropy, but with very different consequences, that started afflicting the region about a year ago.

 Scar, the ogre, did not pose a threat to the defenders, and was very relieved that the Gaoler was finally dead.
 While talking with the prisoners, the group became aware of a magic Mystra's door, through the catacombs, that goes into the surface (probably the lost access to the castle), and that the Gaoler knew the password to open it.
 Amyria also knows that this password is available in a book in Mystra's temple's library.